Fushimi-Inari shrine and its multi-gates in Kyoto. Japanese overkill at work. Photo by Azurfrog

 Kiyomizu-dera (dera and ji both mean temple)

-The unusually high terrace of Kiyomizu-dera is good for a panoramic view over Kyoto.
+The unusually high terrace of Kiyomizu-dera is good for a panoramic view over the region.
 Photo by BriYYZ

 This magnificent temple is one of Kyoto’s most famous landmarks and one of Japan’s most famous temples, mainly for its spacious main hall with large cliff terrace supported by 18m high wooden pillars.
 Japanese people describe a challenge as Kiyomizu no butai kara tobiorita tsumori de… meaning ‘like jumping off the Kiyomizu platform’.
 There’s a terrific city view from the terrace and one of the best walks starts from Kiyomizu-dera too.